-7. Q: In regulation school districts are allowed to pay families a per capita reimbursement for transporting their children to school when it is impractical to send a school bus to transport the students.
+2. Q: In regulation school districts are allowed to pay families a per capita reimbursement for transporting their children to school when it is impractical to send a school bus to transport the students.
 Can LEAs still pay families a per capita feeder reimbursement for transporting their children to pick up meals?

 A: No - 6.43.2.15 [PER CAPITA FEEDER REQUIREMENTS] provide that "[t]he local board may provide per capita or per mile reimbursement to a parent or guardian in cases where regular school bus transportation services are not available or impractical because of distance, road conditions or sparseness of population or in cases where the local board has authorized a parent to receive reimbursement for travel costs incurred by having a child attend a school outside the child's attendance zone."
-(Emphasis added.)
 In this instance, reimbursement is not available for travel costs incurred for picking up meals, since the rule addresses travel costs for students only.

-8. Q: In regulation, school districts are required to conduct bus evacuations once per semester.
+Q: In regulation, school districts are required to conduct bus evacuations once per semester.
 Will districts be required to conduct these evacuations due to COVID-19 or can NMPED give a waiver?

-A: Bus evacuations under NMAC 6.41.4.9(11) are required only during the semester in which hybrid or full reentry learning occurs.
-Otherwise, waivers will be considered on a case by case basis.
-9. Q: Can tribal leaders require school district bus drivers to be tested for COVID-19 before they deliver meals on tribal lands?
+A: Bus evacuations under NMAC 6.41.4.9(11) are required.
+Waivers will be considered on a case by case basis.

+4. Q: Can tribal leaders require school district bus drivers to be tested for COVID-19 before they deliver meals on tribal lands?